 - Operating time filter mats

-Displays the period of usage in days
+- Displays the period of usage in days

 - Operating time photometer

-- Remaining operating time Dispensers
+- Remaining operating time

-Displays the remaining period of usage in days; i.e. the individual dispensers can still be used for this many days.
+Dispensers Displays the remaining period of usage in days; i.e. can still be used for this many days.

 11.16 Firmware history